augustinLib/All-of-NLP/paper/README.md

 [Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer](https://gbdai.tistory.com/62)

-FEVER- a large-scale dataset for Fact Extraction and VERification (on reivew)
+FEVER- a large-scale dataset for Fact Extraction and VERification

 [GLUE: A Multi-Task Benchmark and Analysis Platform for Natural Language Understanding](https://gbdai.tistory.com/51)